Ayushsingla1/GaiaNet-Autonomous-project/README.md

    cd GaiaNet-project
    ```

-3. **Now you can refer to the readme files in the individual folder""
+3. **Now you can refer to the readme files in the individual folder**

 ## Tech Stack